-The board of directors for the Orange County Language Center consists of twelve members.
+The board of directors for the Orange County Language Center consists of eleven members.
 These women and men bring a wealth of experience from a broad range of professional experience.
 The board of directors is comprised of the following individuals:

 - Frankie Rosario – President, OCCLC and Director of Information Technologies at Extron Electronics.